 Ground turkey has all the flavor and versatility of regular turkey without the price tag.

-That’s important because you’ll be using a lot of it—you’ll definitely want plenty of ground turkey on top of each of your potatoes!
+That’s important because you’ll be using a lot of it—you’ll definitely want plenty of ground turkey (See also these Ground Turkey Noodle Recipes) on top of each of your potatoes!

 11. Bison: If You Like It Wild

 Bison is a leaner and more nutrient-dense red meat than others, like beef.

 It’s also significantly lower in fat than other options, meaning you can load up on the toppings without feeling guilty!

 We recommend opting for bison if you want something that’s juicy and flavorful, but not overwhelmingly heavy.

 If you’re serving this in the summer or at an outdoor event, it’s lighter enough to keep guests from feeling weighed down by the meal.

 12. Pheasant: For an Unusual Twist on Poultry